jeremyong/simple_chat_server_tutorial/week-I/README.md

 where they live (on the same machine or different) with the same syntax.

-Erlang's scheduler is latency optimized meaning that message sending and passing takes priority when coordinating processes.
+Erlang's scheduler is latency optimized (not throughput optimized).

 ### Chat Server